opensearch-project/documentation-website/_api-reference/index-apis/delete-index-template.md

 Parameter | Type | Description
 :--- | :--- | :---
 `template-name` | String | Name of the index template.
-You can delete multiple template in one request names by seperating the template names with a comma.
+You can delete multiple template in one request names by separating the template names with a comma.
 When multiple template names are used in the request, wildcards are not supported.

 ## Query parameters